-- Velocity: determines how much velocity has on level.
+- Velocity: determines how much velocity has on the level.

 - Accent: determines how noticeably accented the accented steps are

 - Split: divides the keyboard into 2 sections, arpeggiated and non-arpeggiated – defaults to the high-range being arpeggiated.

-- Bass: when enabled with split, the low-range of the keyboard will be arpeggiated and the high-range will not be
+- Bass: when enabled with the split, the low-range of the keyboard will be arpeggiated and the high-range will not be

 - Learn: click to map the cutoff point for the split.
 Or, type in a note name in the box to it’s right.

 All in all, If the soft synths and sequencer you use contain arpeggiators and pattern generators, you should now be in a better position to exploit their capabilities for your own productions.
 In addition, you can also feed one arpeggiator into another, or even use the arpeggiator to trigger less obvious instruments such as sampler or drum machines.
 All things considered, This is a great way of generating interesting rhythm patterns quickly and coming up with new ideas.